 The Color Guard is a joint ROTC service group that participates in honoring our flag and organization with past traditions.
 Ceremonies performed in the Boston area include the induction for Postmaster of Cambridge, honoring Veterans Day celebrated at Harvard and Tufts, and representing the flag and armed forces in Boston parades.
 They are active Air Force ROTC ambassadors on campus by providing support for home sporting events.

 Extracurricular activities provide cadets the opportunity to participate in Air Force and tri-service events, which would include our neighboring Navy and Army ROTC units.
 In the fall semester, this begins with the New Student Orientation (NSO), which is a weekend retreat for new cadets interested in joining the program.
 We continue in the fall with the formal Dining-In and POW/MIA vigil on campus.
-The spring semester includes Area Field Day, the Tri-Service Military Ball and concludes with the Tri-Service Pass-In-Review (Parade).
+The spring semester includes Field Leadership Exercise and the Tri-Service Military Ball.

 The cadet wing also coordinates two base visits each year.
-Some past base visits have included flying out to Colorado Springs for three days at Peterson Air Force Base and flying out to Las Vegas for three days at Nellis Air Force Base.
+Some past base visits have included flying in a UH-1 Huey around Washington DC out of Joint Base Andrews and flying T-38s at Sheppard Air Force Base.
 Through base visits, cadets get a firsthand look at the daily operations, career opportunities, local amenities and active duty lifestyle from a specific installation.

 In between all the major events, the cadets will also organize informal events to build esprit de corps.
 This includes a variety of social functions, such as pizza parties, movie trips, and playing paintball.